Princess Raiyah of Jordan Gets Married in First Royal Wedding Since Coronavirus Outbreak - E! Online

 Ring the wedding bells!

 Princess Raiyah of Jordan is officially off-the-market.
-The 34-year-old royal married Ned Donovan, who is a British journalist and the grandson of beloved children's author Roald Dahl.
+The 34-year-old royal married Ned Donovan, who is a British journalist and the grandson of beloved children's author Roald Dahl and Oscar-winning actress Patricia Neal.

 The newlyweds said "I do" in England on Tuesday.
 According to People, the bride's American-born mom, Queen Noor, attended the ceremony and was able to celebrate her daughter's special day.